Silvia Costa

 with the Festival dei Due Mondi

-Scenographer and director Silvia Costa will be artist-in-residence at Mahler & LeWitt Studios as she develops and presents her new stage interpretation of HARAWI Messiaen’s Canto d’amore e di morte, commissioned by the Festival dei Due mondi.
-On the day of the last performances, Costa will share new work – drawings, sketches and notes made during the production – at an open studio event at the Mahler & LeWitt Studios.
+Scenographer and director Silvia Costa was artist in residence at the Mahler & LeWitt Studios as she developed and presented her new stage interpretation of Messiaen’s Harawi, Canto d’amore e di morte, commissioned by the Festival dei Due Mondi.
+During the festival, Costa also shared new 2d work – ‘night drawings’ and sketches or design notes made during the production – at a series of events held in her Piazza della Genga studio space.

-HARAWI Canto d’amore e di morte will be performed on 24/25 June and 1/2 July at the Church of San Simone.
+HARAWI Canto d’amore e di morte was premiered at the Festival dei Due Mondi 2023 on 24/25 June and 1/2 July at the Church of San Simone.

 HARAWI Canto d’amore e di morte